kjolley/BIGSdb_documentation/data_analysis.rst

 .. image:: /images/data_analysis/field_breakdown3.png

-The values used to generate the chart can be displayed or extracted by clicking the 'Display table' link at the bottom of the page.
+The values used to generate the chart can be displayed or extracted by clicking the 'Table' link at the bottom of the page.

 .. image:: /images/data_analysis/field_breakdown4.png